Software tool-set for automated quantum system identification and device bring up: Introduction

 \section{Introduction}

 Development of quantum technology devices, in particular quantum computers is an enormously difficult task.
-Focusing for the moment on quantum computation, one can estimate NISQ (Near-term Intermediate-Scale Quantum Computers, \cite{Preskill_2018_nisq}) devices become generally useful as we approach $100$ qubits (for comparison, in $2022$ classical compute clusters exist with an exabyte of storage, which is roughly on the scale of $60$ qubits).
-But to be able to use this number of qubits in a meaningful way, a quantum circuit must also have sufficient depth, i.e. the coherence properties and gate fidelities allow for the execution of numerous gates.
-And while quantum advantage is possible in some specific cases for depth $\mathcal{O}\left(1\right)$ circuits \cite{bravyi2018quantum}, many quantum algorithms, such as Shor's require depth $\mathcal{O}\left(n\right)$ \cite{beauregard2002circuit}, and general \emph{BQP} (Bounded-error Quantum Polynomial time) require depth $\mathcal{O}\left(\text{poly}\left(n\right)\right)$ \cite{suzuki2022computational}.
-Therefore, as a rough estimate, an entangling gate error of $10^{-4}$ is an important step towards useful quantum computers, and progress towards that goal has been slow.
+Focusing for the moment on quantum computation, one can estimate NISQ (Near-term Intermediate-Scale Quantum Computers, \cite{Preskill_2018_nisq}) devices become generally useful as we approach $100$ qubits.
+But to be able to use this number of qubits in a meaningful way, a quantum circuit must also have sufficient depth.
+For most useful applications \cite{bravyi2018quantum}\cite{beauregard2002circuit}\cite{suzuki2022computational}, a back of the envelope calculation thus suggests that an entangling gate error of $10^{-4}$ is an important step towards useful quantum computers, and progress towards that goal has been slow.

-Whether aiming at error-corrected quantum computation or applications on NISQ devices, we posit one must significantly improve the methods by which we characterize quantum devices, and how we optimize and calibration quantum controls.
+Whether aiming at error-corrected quantum computation or applications on NISQ devices, we posit one must significantly improve the methods by which we characterize quantum devices, and how we calibrate quantum controls.
 One common approach, known as ad-hoc \cite{AdHOC}, consists of deriving controls in simulation and subsequent fine-tuning in experiment.
 This scenario leaves a lot to be desired: The need for calibration proves the model we have of the system is inaccurate, and the final calibrated pulses may perform well, but we do not know why, as we have no model which explains the changes in controls which have occurred during calibration.
 To make matters worse, we have not learned anything about the system in the process, and we are not in a better position to improve system design in the next hardware iteration.

-To resolve this unsatisfactory situation, the authors have developed a novel methodology, \CCC\ -- Control, Calibration and Characterization \cite{wittler2021integrated}, which tightly integrates the calibration and characterization processes, to achieve better modeling of the system and hence better optimal control.
-This manuscript details the open-source (Apache 2.0) software implementation of this new methodology.